severdia/shakespeare-obsidian/scripts_source/markdown/Measure for Measure/Act 1, Scene 2.md

 ==58==Why, here’s a change indeed in the commonwealth!
 What shall become of me?

 **POM.**
-==59==Come; fear not you; good counsellors lack no clients.
+==59==Come; fear not you; good counselors lack no clients.
 Though you change your place, you need not change your trade; I’ll be your tapster still.
 Courage!
 There will be pity taken on you.
 You that have worn your eyes almost out in the service, you will be consider’d.

 **MIS.
 OV.**
 ==60==What’s to do here, Thomas tapster?
 Let’s withdraw.